- Step 1: Download OS

 Get started with the next-gen single board computer, ROCK 5B, and learn how to download and install Debian Bullseye (64-bit) onto an SD card and perform the basic system setup.
 This handy guide will tell you everything you need to know to get started with the ROCK 5B in a few easy steps.

-Android, Debian & Ubuntu Linux operating systems are officially supported along with several other community-built systems.
+Android 12, Debian Bullseye (KDE) & Ubuntu Server 64-bit Linux operating systems are officially supported along with several other community builds.

-In this Getting Started, we show how to download and install Debian Bullseye (64-bit) onto an SD card and perform the basic system setup.
-This will give you a lightweight, dynamic and functional XFCE desktop for general use on your ROCK 5B, from which you can add further Open Source applications to your liking.
+In this Getting Started we show how to download and install Debian Bullseye onto an SD card and perform the basic system setup.
+This will give you a highly functional KDE desktop with GUI tools for system administration together with a set of applications for general use on your ROCK 5B, from which you can add further Open Source applications to your liking.

 Time: 30 Mins